 \section{Results}

-Our deep images (Figs. 1 \& 2) reveal many details in the nebular emission from SDSO1.
+The deep narrowband images reveal many details in the nebular emission from SDSO 1 (Figs. 1 \& 2).
 The primary [O {\sc iii}] emission extends $1.7\arcdeg$ and partially fills a circle of diameter $D_\mathrm{i} = 1.9\arcdeg$ centered on EG And.
-The mean surface brightness is $1.9\times 10^{-17}$ erg s$^{-1}$ cm$^{-2}$ measured within the contour at 10\% of the peak.
-Because there is no obviously visible PN shell, we adopt this as the approximate diameter for SDSO1.
+The mean surface brightness is $1.9\times 10^{-17}$ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$ measured within the contour at 10\% of the peak.
+Because the visible PN shell does not form a complete circle, we adopt this as the approximate diameter for SDSO 1.
 Fainter filaments are found within a circle of diameter $D_\mathrm{o} = 2.7\arcdeg$ centered on EG And.
-A multitude of fine striations are present, grouped in several bundles that extend all the way to the disk of M31, in projection.
+A multitude of fine striations are present, grouped in several bundles that extend all the way to the disk of M 31, in projection.
 We find emission from these striations in H$\alpha$ and [S {\sc ii}] as well as [O {\sc iii}], with a strong positive correlation between the nebular emission seen in all three bands.
 Localized, bright H$\alpha$ features also appear to be associated with the striations seen in [O {\sc iii}].
-The [O {\sc iii}] luminosity of SDSO1, measured within the 10\% surface brightness contour is $4.4\times 10^{33}$ erg s$^{-1}$ ($2.4 L_\odot$).
+If associated with EG And, the [O {\sc iii}] luminosity of SDSO 1, measured within the 10\% surface brightness contour is $4.4\times 10^{33}$ erg s$^{-1}$ ($2.4 L_\odot$).

-Long, undulating, H$\alpha$-emitting structures appear to form in the wake of SDSO1, extending across and to the NW of M31.
-We suggest that this H$ \alpha$ tail is physically connected to SDSO1, providing crucial clues to its origin, motion, and evolution.
-These structures are often highlighted in deep H$\alpha$ images of M31 and have in the past been attributed to non-specific, foreground H$\alpha$ cirrus in the Milky Way.
+Long, undulating, H$\alpha$-emitting structures appear to form in the wake of SDSO 1, extending across and to the NW of M 31.
+We suggest that this H$ \alpha$ tail is physically connected to SDSO 1, providing crucial clues to its origin, motion, and evolution.
+These structures are often highlighted in deep H$\alpha$ images of M 31 and have in the past been attributed to non-specific, foreground H$\alpha$ cirrus in the Milky Way.
 The brightest two features trailing from SDSO extend up to $3.0\arcdeg$ from its leading edge ($2.0\arcdeg$ from EG And).
-The width of the wake, measured perpendicular to the proper motion vector of EG And, is comparable to the $1.9\arcdeg$ [O {\sc iii}] diameter of SDSO1, providing a robust estimate of the size of the invisible PN shell.
-Additional wavy H$\alpha$ and linear dust features, may extend as far as $2.9-4.3 \arcdeg$ from the head of SDSO1.
+The width of the wake, measured perpendicular to the proper motion vector of EG And, is comparable to the $1.9\arcdeg$ [O {\sc iii}] diameter of SDSO 1, providing another estimate of the transverse size of the PN shell.
+Additional wavy H$\alpha$ and linear dust features, may extend as far as $2.9-4.3 \arcdeg$ from the head of SDSO 1.